 Population: Adult patients (≥ 18 years) who have been prescribed treatment with HyQvia will be enrolled in the EEA.
 Subjects will be treated with HyQvia, a dual vial unit consisting of one vial of human normal immunoglobulin (Immune Globulin 10% or IG 10%) and one vial of recombinant human hyaluronidase (rHuPH20).
 Treatment regimens will be prescribed at the discretion of the attending physician in accordance with routine clinical practice.
 Visits to the investigator and all other medical care will be performed as is standard for the site and for the subject's healthcare.
-In addition, however, the subject will be requested to have additional blood samples drawn at the time of routine laboratory assessments approximately every 3 months, but no more often than 4 times a year, for the measurement of antibodies against rHuPH20, as requested by the CHMP.
+In addition, however, the subject will be requested to have additional blood samples drawn at the time of routine laboratory assessments approximately every 3 months, but no more often than 4 times a year, for the measurement of anti-rHuPH20 antibodies, as requested by the CHMP.
+If testing for anti-rHuPH20 antibodies is not done for any reason, all other laboratory data will be collected as available.